How to Catch a Fish? A Step by Step Guide

 Conclusion

-There are some destructive techniques that can cause harm to you, the fish, and the environment.
+Some destructive techniques can cause harm to you, the fish, and the environment.
 Some of these techniques include blast fishing and cyanide fishing.

 You should know that cyanide fishing involves the use of a highly poisonous chemical called sodium cyanide to stun fish in the sea before harvesting.

-All you have to do is to practice the technique that is most convenient for you and perfect it.
-However, this is why you need to do your research on how to catch a fish properly and ensure that the techniques are risk-free.
+All you have to do is practice the technique that is most convenient for you and perfect it.
+However, this is why you must research how to catch a fish properly and ensure the techniques are risk-free.

 Leave a Reply